mjfos2r/ltu-ncov/docs/src/reference/multiple_inputs.md

 The first stage of the pipeline performs filtering, masking and alignment  (note that this is different to subsampling).
 If we have multiple inputs, this stage of the pipeline is done independently for each input.
-The parameters used for filtering steps are typically defined by the "filter" dict in the `builds.yaml`, with sensible defaults provided (see `defaults/parameters.yaml`).
+The parameters used for filtering steps are typically defined by the "filter" dict in the the workflow config file, with sensible defaults provided (see `defaults/parameters.yaml`).
 For multiple inputs, we can overwrite these for each input.

 As an example, in this tutorial let's ensure we include all the `aus` samples, even if they may be partial genomes etc